 3. Become a meal planner.

 Do you meal plan?
 I do!
 Once a week I check all the sale ads for my local grocery stores.
 Then I plan meals for the week based around what is on sale.
 This helps save money not just on gluten-free items but regular items as well.
-If chuck roast is on sale, I make Italian Beef.
-If ground beef is on sale, I make Sloppy Joe’s.
-Sales are also a good time to…
+If chuck roast is on sale, I make gluten-free Italian Beef.
+If ground beef is on sale, I make gluten-free Sloppy Joe's.
+Sales are also a good time to stock up!

 4. Stock up!

 When something is a deal that's too good to pass up... stock up!
 If I come across a super deal, I buy multiple of the item, especially if I know I will use it before it expires.
 For example, I once found Gluten-free Barilla Pasta on sale at Kroger with their buy 5 save $5 sale.
 The final cost of each box of pasta was $1.39.
 You better believe I stocked up!

 ✅ Gluten-free on a Budget Pro tip: Be careful not to overstock!
 If you never end up using an item because it expires or goes bad, this is not saving you money!
 Which leads me to say...